-Relegation: (Noun) Relegate: (Verb) The opposite of promote/promotion.
-When one team do very poorly in one season, they are placed in a lower division.
+(noun/verb) The opposite of promote/promotion.
+When a team does poorly in a season, they are placed in a lower division.

 After having a lot of bad luck last season, Hull was relegated.

-Transfer fee: (Noun) When a player is sold to another team, they must pay some money.
+(noun) When a player is sold to another team, they must pay some money called a transfer fee.